top of page

 Step 9.

 This is where we start really working with our collective and individual finances in regards to the property.
-With Kathryn's guidance we will do a Participatory Pre-Design Program - thats where we meet with an architect to identify our priorities and design criteria.
+With the consultant's guidance we will do a Participatory Pre-Design Program - thats where we meet with an architect to identify our priorities and design criteria.
 Our proposal for planning approvals is submitted.
 We will also need to hire a contractor, and work with a developer to get a construction loan.

 Step 10.